 Team Rynkeby documentary shown on national television in Denmark in the autumn 2016.

 Team Rynkeby is a Nordic charity cycling team.
-Every summer we cycle to Paris to raise money for children with cancer and their families.
+Every summer we cycle to Paris to raise money for seriously ill children.

 Team Rynkeby was founded in 2002, when 11 amateur cyclists associated with Rynkeby Foods A/S decided to cycle to Paris to see the final stage of the Tour de France.